vitor-correia10/project-m3-slingair/README.md

 ### Minimum Viable Product Details

-1. user can select a flight from a dropdown (or any other means you decide to implement).
+1. user can select a flight from a dropdown (or buttons, or radio ). _Current implementation of an input field is not ideal._
 2. user can select an available seat.
 3. user can enter his/her personal information.
 4. user can view the flight confirmation page.